zemogle/chemevol/README.md

 The code requires a dictionary of parameters to feed in, these are set in main.py and can be changed to suit following the comments.

 ## Running the code
 The code can be run when in the directory using the following example (note: requires a SFH file called Milkyway.sfh).
+For further details on the parameters please see `main.py`.

 ```python
 import functions as f